mspnp/aks-baseline-regulated/docs/deploy/09-aks-cluster.md

    az keyvault certificate import -f ingress-internal-aks-ingress-contoso-com-tls.pem -n ingress-internal-aks-ingress-contoso-com-tls --vault-name $KEYVAULT_NAME
    ```

-1. Remove the temporary import certificates permissions for current user and Azure Key Vault firewall rule.
+1. Remove Azure Key Vault import certificates permissions and network access for current user.

    > The Azure Key Vault RBAC assignment for your user and network allowance was temporary to allow you to upload the certificate for this walkthrough.
-In actual deployments, you would manage access policies like these via your ARM templates using [Azure RBAC for Key Vault data plane](https://learn.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies).
+In actual deployments, you would manage these any RBAC policies via your ARM templates using [Azure RBAC for Key Vault data plane](https://learn.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies) and only network-allowed traffic would access your Key Vault.

    ```bash
    az keyvault network-rule remove -n $KEYVAULT_NAME --ip-address ${CURRENT_IP_ADDRESS}
    az role assignment delete --ids $TEMP_ROLEASSIGNMENT_TO_UPLOAD_CERT